sylvainhalle/textidote/Readme.md

 them on the TeXtidote icon.
 After the analysis, the report will automatically pop up in your web browser.
 Voilà!

+### Tab completions

+You can auto-complete the commands you type at the command-line using the TAB key (as you are probably used to).
+If you installed TeXtidote using `apt-get`, auto-completion for [Bash](https://www.gnu.org/software/bash/) comes built-in.
+You can also enable auto-completion for other shells as follows.

+#### Zsh

+Users of [Zsh](https://zsh.org) can also enable auto-completion; in your `~/.zshrc` file, add the line

+    source /opt/textidote/textidote.zsh

+(Create the file if it does not exist.)
+You must then restart your Zsh shell for the changes to take effect.

 ## Rules checked by TeXtidote

 Here is a list of the rules that are checked on your LaTeX file by TeXtidote.